Wallace Line: Zoogeography

 The distributions of many bird species follow the limits of the line, since many birds do not cross even the shortest stretches of open ocean water.
 Among mammals, bats have distributions that can cross the line, but larger terrestrial mammals are generally limited to one side or the other.
 On the Australian side, many species of marsupials are present, and some monotremes, alongside native rodents—although the occurrence of rodents in this case is derived from more recent colonization events.

 By contrast, to the Asian side, marsupials are excluded, and placental mammals such as apes, cats, elephants, monkeys, rhinoceroses, and other species are found.
 Exceptions to this include macaques, pigs, and tarsiers on Sulawesi.

 Other groups of plants and animals show differing patterns, but the overall pattern is striking and reasonably consistent.
 Flora do not follow the Wallace Line to the same extent as fauna, since their colonization events differ in their ability to spread across bodies of water.
 One genus of plants that does not cross the line is the Australasian genus Eucalyptus, except for one species, E. deglupta, which naturally occurs on Sulawesi (Lore Lindu National Park) and the island of Mindanao in the Philippines.

+In popular culture

+The Wallace Line is the subject of a song by the same name by the band Ha the Unclear.